james-truong/todoist/README.md

 ## Part 3:
 - Building major functionality finally using the hooks that we built in part 1 & 2.
 There was a lot of logic separating each category, adding each task to the correct category, etc. It was nice to see that even a simple feature could take hours to do implement properly.
 There were also lots of conditional rendering, raw JSX templating and a nice design perspective to see how a typical programmer would solve things.

+## Part 4:

+- Spent the last half of the course testing for accessibility and jest component testing.
+Wow, never realized how much time could be put into end product testing.
+I feel like this is a very niche skill to have especially as a junior but regardless, it will be beneficial for me to learn as I grow my career.
+Coverage testing and Storybook testing isn't something new to me so it was nice to see that LightHouse has taught things that are very applicable.
+Project complete!